 Preheat your oven to 170°C/340°F (or 150°C/320°F if you're using a fan or convection oven).
 Line a tray with baking paper.

-In a large bowl, mix together the butter and sugar until smooth.
+In a large bowl, mix together the margarine and sugar until smooth.
 Add the vanilla and mix again.

 Add the flour and cornflour and stir until it starts to stick together.
-Then use your hands to press it all into a firm dough.
+Then use your hands to press it all into a ball of dough.

 Cover the dough and place it in the fridge to chill for 30 minutes.

 After the 30 minutes are up, remove it from the fridge and gently knead it in your hands to get rid of any cracks.
 If it's too sticky, you can add more flour and if it's too dry, add a splash of plant-based milk.

-Roll out the dough on a lightly floured surface until it's ½ and inch thick.
+Roll out the dough on a lightly floured surface until it's around ½ an inch thick.
 Use a 3-inch round cookie cutter to cut out your shortbread.
 You should end up with around 12 pieces.